Organic Mattress Certifications

 Some manufacturers claim that their mattresses are organic and non-toxic, but if they don't have any certificates, it means that their claims have not been scientifically verified.
 Take a look at our list of organic mattress certificates and find out what they mean before you buy your organic mattress:

-The levels of formaldehyde, VOCs and other toxic chemicals that could affect indoor air quality must be below the limits allowed in order to satisfy GreenGuard certification standards.
+The levels of formaldehyde, VOCs, and other toxic chemicals that could affect indoor air quality must be below the limits allowed in order to satisfy GreenGuard certification standards.

-Some organic mattresses manage to obtain the GreenGuard GOLD standard, which means that they've got the highest level of purity, and are safe for the most vulnerable people, including children elderly, and those suffering from chemical sensitivities.
+Some organic mattresses obtain the GreenGuard GOLD standard, meaning they have the highest level of purity.
+They are safe for the most vulnerable people, including children elderly, and those suffering from chemical sensitivities.
+If you want to buy a Greenguard-certified mattress, check the following brands: PlushBeds and Avocado.

 Global Organic Textile Standard (GOTS) certifies mattress materials as organic.
-GOTS certification tests materials throughout the supply chain and the manufacturing process, and they certify that a material contains at least 95% of organic fibers, contains no toxic substances, GOTS-certified colorants etc.
+GOTS certification tests materials throughout the supply chain and the manufacturing process, and they certify that a material contains at least 95% of organic fibers, contains no toxic substances, GOTS-certified colorants, etc.

-GOTS-certified materials (such as organic cotton) have to be made in places that met strict social criteria which ensure that there is no forced labor, child labor and health and safety conditions are met.
+GOTS-certified materials (such as organic cotton) have to be made in places that met strict social criteria which ensure that there is no forced labor, child labor, and health and safety conditions are met.

 Your organic mattress covers should be made of GOTS-certified organic wool and cotton.
 Check their database to find GOTS certified suppliers.

 GOLS certificate is given to natural latex that contains 95% of organic material.
-It has to meet strict standards regarding the use of harmful chemicals, such as VOCs, certain chemical flame retardants and formaldehyde throughout the production chain, including rubber tree farms and harvesting.
+It has to meet strict standards regarding the use of harmful chemicals, such as VOCs, certain chemical flame retardants, and formaldehyde, throughout the production chain, including rubber tree farms and harvesting.

-GOLS not only takes into consideration the use of chemicals and their effect on human health and the environment throughout the manufacturing process, they also focus on social issues, such as work conditions of people involved in the natural latex production chain.
+GOLS not only takes into consideration the use of chemicals and their effect on human health and the environment throughout the manufacturing process, they also focus on social issues, such as the work conditions of people involved in the natural latex production chain.

-In Made Safe certified products, 6500 toxic substances are banned from use.
-They certify a wide range of products, including baby products and mattresses.
 They use scientific methods, such as mass spectrometry, to scrutinize products for the presence of chemicals, such as pesticides, VOCs, neurotoxins, and fire retardants, that could be harmful to human health or the environment.
+Only three organic mattress brands are currently Made Safe certified: Avocado, Naturepedic and Happsy.

 Oeko-Tex certification is given to mattresses and textile products that don't contain or release certain toxic chemicals.
 They test every part of your mattress to make sure they all meet the strict criteria regarding the use of chemicals.